 I would say that all three, the Apple Mac, Atari ST, and the Commodore Amiga represented the next generation of popular computing at the time.
 Each came at it from a different angle, and none of them turned out the way their visionary creators anticipated.
 All three pursued the business computing market, thinking it would help establish the machines with a healthy customer base, but none of them made large inroads in it.
 Instead each found a following in creative businesses.
 The Mac was adopted for professional (paper) publishing.
 The Atari ST was adopted by musicians for its MIDI hardware and software.
 The Amiga was adopted by video production studios since its hardware capabilities fit in well with what they needed.
 Video production software followed suit.

-A show I heard about during my last year in college (‘92-’93) that used Amigas with Video Toaster cards for the special effects shots was Babylon 5.
-It’s the reason why I got interested in it in the first place.
+A show I heard about during my last year in college (’92-’93) that used Amigas with Video Toaster cards for the special effects shots was Babylon 5.
+It’s the reason why I got interested in the show in the first place.
 But wow, the storywriting in the series held my attention.
 It told a tale of epic proportions.
 They only used Amigas for the first season though.
-Here’s video of the Season 1 intro.
-You can see a bit of the Amiga/Video Toasters strutting their stuff.
+I heard that Amiga/Video Toasters were used for the effects shots in the SeaQuest DSV series as well.

 I can’t help it…Diversion into trivia: Two actors in the Babylon 5 TV series also starred in the movie Tron.
 What were the actors’ names, and what characters did they play in the movie?
 They’re both in this fan video.
 See if you can find them.
 One of them is pretty easy to pick out.